xncs120/go-gradio/README.md

 # GoGradio
 This package is a simple sdk to connect your Gradio api hosted on HuggingFace Spaces in go.
-Only support simple chat completion without no session.
+Only support simple chat completion without session (history memory).

 ## Getting started
 ### Installation